-It can also look much less cluttered, if you want it to:
+It can also look much less cluttered (see ‘Hide the clutter’, below).

-If you have trouble seeing your icons after activating this gray theme, go to Tools→Options→LibreOffice→View and select another Icon Style (anything ‘dark’ should do).
+If you have trouble seeing your icons after activating this theme (dark icons over a gray background may not be that great), go to Tools→Options→LibreOffice→View and select another Icon Style — anything ‘dark’ should feel better.

 Make the document dark themed

-Using this method should not impact your ability to print or share your documents with other people, as far as I can tell it only changes the way you see the document not the document itself — I have not tested it thoroughly, though.
-Here, a print preview in Writer of our test ‘dark’ document:
+If you’re wondering: using the following method should not impact your ability to print or share your documents with other people.
+As far as I can tell, it only changes the way you see the document not the document itself — since I never print, I have not tested it thoroughly, though.
+Here is a print preview in Writer of my test ‘dark’ document:

-And the same test document opened in Word 365, on macOS:
+And the same test document opened in the lastest Word/MS Office 365 on macOS:

-So, to make the document use dark colors you go to Tools→Options→Application Colors.
+So, to make your document dark theme-friendly, go to Tools→Options→Application Colors.
 The bare minimum to change is:

 - Document background, aka the color of your page.

-If you use black or one of the darker gray, your text color should automaticaly witch to a lighter color.
-But you’re not limited to that and you can use any color you fancy: you’ll just have to remember to define a specific color for the text itself that works well with the background color you just defined:
+If you use black or one of the darker gray, your text color should automaticaly switch to a lighter color.
+But you can use any color you fancy, you’ll just have to remember to also define a specific color for your text that will work well with whatever background color you want to use:

 - Font color.
-Automatic will make your text switch its color to stay contrasted against your dark background (only with the darker gray and black background).
+Automatic will make your text adapt to teh background color but only when using black and the darker grays.
 If you select any other background color you must manually change the font color.

 - Application background, aka Writer’s empty space around your document.
-I make the same color as the document itself.
-So, as soon as I turn off text markers and the shadow around the page, Writer really starts to look like a text editor: see below.
+I make it the same color as the document itself.
+So, as soon as I turn off text markers and the shadow around the page, Writer really starts to look like a text editor: clean and uncluttered.

-Just don’t close this window yet, you may want to tweak two more settings in this list.
+Just don’t close this window yet, you may want to tweak two more settings.